United Nations Decade of Family Farming: Aims

 The UNDFF seeks to address the need for a global food system that provides sufficient, affordable, and nutritious food while accounting for climate change and the growing population.
 According to FAO, by the year 2050, the world's agricultural production will need to increase by about 50% in order to feed the growing population.
 The UN considers that family farming holds the key to a sustainable food system and achieving the Sustainable Development Goals (SDGs).

 The UNDFF serves as a framework for countries to develop public policies and investments to support family farming from a holistic perspective, unleashing the transformative potential of family farmers to contribute to achieving the SDGs.

-According to FAO and IFAD, family farmers, with adequate support, have a unique capacity to "redress the failure of a world food system that, while producing enough food for all, still waste one-third of the food produced, fails to reduce hunger, and the different forms of malnutrition, and even generates social inequalities."
+According to FAO and IFAD, family farmers, with adequate support, have a unique capacity to "redress the failure of a world food system that, while producing enough food for all, still wastes one-third of the food produced, fails to reduce hunger, and the different forms of malnutrition, and even generates social inequalities."